marymjones/pdsnd_github/README.md

  - washington.csv

 ### Credits
 I listened to the Taylor Swift Red album (Taylor's Version) a lot while submitting this project.
-Thanks Taylor xox
+Thank you Taylor xox